NickieNetDefense/Customer_Feedback_Analysis_System/README.md

 	- Basic data cleaning was performed on the collected data to ensure its quality.
 	- Missing values were handled, duplicate entries were removed, and text with fewer than 3 words was filtered out.
 	- The cleaned data was saved to separate CSV files.
+Nickie to add * Screenshots of intermediate steps in data processing, such as data cleaning or preprocessing.
+Shows the workflow and the transformation of data.
+A Jupyter Notebook cell output showing cleaned data.
 - [x] Dataset Prepration
 	- A separate Python script was created to prepare the data for analysis.
 	- The script loaded the cleaned data, organized it into a clean DataFrame, and defined columns and data types.